 Our park pavilion serves as a gateway between the city and the waterfront.
 Public amenity and maintenance functions are dispersed across three separate volumes connected by a canopy.
 Between the volumes and the canopy, a series of portals strategically frame the pedestrian and bike promenade activity on the east with the park activities to the west.

 Highly visible from the Whitney Museum’s terraces to the southeast, the pavilion offers a striking new landmark from above.
 The large openings in the canopy evoke the geometric forms and light effects of Gordon Matta Clark’s cuts into a warehouse on the same site for his 1975 installation “Day’s End”.
 Green roofs multiply the native plantings on the ground below, broadcasting the new park’s identity to the surrounding towers.
-Construction is expected to begin in 2021.

 The building’s facade will be made of perforated corrugated cast concrete panels.
 The backlit panels will cast varying lighting effects as the park transitions from day to night.